lulachen/lulachen.github.io/_pages/research.md

 “Discovering the next experiment via Sequential Intersection Union Testing and FDR adjustment: Randomization inference based statistical testing with thousands of subgroups.” (with Jake Bowers).

-### Decision-making in foreign policy
+### Decision-making in Foreign Policy
 “A Model of Group Decision-making in Foreign Policy.”

-“Group Decision-making in U.S. National Security Councils: Evidence from Conversations"
+“Decision-making in U.S. National Security Councils: Evidence from the Ford and Nixon Administrations"

 <!-- “Decision-Making and Climate Modeling with Geo-engineering: Using a Climate Action Game Experiment to Inform Climate Decisions” (with Hui Li, Cliff Singer, and Ryan Sriver).